Annette Ezekial Kogan Discusses Theatrical Comedy ‘Golem Gets Married’

 The golem is a figure from Yiddish folklore that is often depicted as a frightening figure.
 Yet on Thursday, March 23, 2017, Drom in New York City will present a one-night-only show called Golem Gets Married.
 True to its title, the theatrical event will feature music from the internationally renowned Klezmer rock group and play out like a traditional Jewish wedding.
 This comic play will include a mock bridal party, a wedding canopy (called a “chuppah”), dancing, chair-lifting, and even cake!
-Recently, founder and bandleader Annette Ezekial Kogan discussed the show and the inspiration behind it:
+Recently, founder and bandleader Annette Ezekial Kogan discussed the show and the inspiration behind it.

 Meagan Meehan (MM): How did you get into music and theater initially?